lambdata30/JHU---Getting-and-Cleaning-Data-Project/README.md

 ### 4. Appropriately labels the data set with descriptive variable names. ###

 Here, the tolower and gsub and functions were used to alter the variables names as followed:

-a. all column names were converted to lower case.
+1. all column names were converted to lower case.
-b. special characters were removed ie - '_', '-', '()'.
+2. special characters were removed ie - '_', '-', '()'.
-c. 'bodybody' was replaced with body.
+3. 'bodybody' was replaced with body.

 ### 5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject. ###